imuimuimran/practice-problems-in-java/README.md

 ## List of programs
 ---

+### Bubble Sort
+<p>This is a program where user can input number randomly and get the result in bubble sort in java.</p>

 ### Calculator
 <p>This is a program where user can calculate (sum, subtract, multiply, divide and modulus) with two numbers and get the result of the calculation.
 If they entered a wrong value, it shows “Invalid operators”.</p>